-Harold Cohen
+Harold Cohen | i |

-He moved to San Diego to work as a visiting professor in fine art at the University of California, San Diego.
-He soon met Jeff Raskin, who showed him what flowcharts could be good for.
-This episode ended when Raskin gave him a Ditran (Diagnostic Fortran) manual.
-Cohen continued to work on his own and began investigating methods of Artificial Intelligence for applications in fine art.
+Cohen began investigating methods of Artificial Intelligence for applications in fine art.
 In 1970 he met Edward Feigenbaum, who invited him to the AI Lab at Stanford University.
-There Cohen informally learned the programming language SAIL, which at the AI Lab was the most used for memory-intensive and real-time applications.
+He there was a visiting scholar from 1973 to 1975.
+Cohen informally learned the programming language SAIL, which at the AI Lab was the most used for memory-intensive and real-time applications.
 Cohen needed this level of performance for the real-time exhibitions he was preparing.

-During the 1970s, he constructed computer-controlled drawing machines.
-They controlled a “Turtle” moving on the floor.
-Different from the MIT Turtle Cohen’s device moved by spinning two wheels at different speeds, which resulted in very smooth curves.
-The Turtle, via a sonar navigation system, even knew where it was on the drawing—a feature necessary to control the device on an area of three by nine meters.
+His first code controlled a drawing gadget called “Turtle”, similar in function as the MIT Turtle_: it was moving on the floor, equipped with a pen, leaving graphic marks behind.
+Cohen’s device moved by spinning two wheels at different speeds, which resulted in smooth curves.
+The _Turtle_"knew" via a sonar navigation system, where on the drawing it was at a given moment—a feature necessary to control the device on an area of three by nine meters.

 In 2002, he abandoned the painting machines in favor of wide-format printers.
-Although, color had been central to his work all along it was not until 1985/86 that he began to see how a program without vision could become an expert colorist.
+Although color had been central to his work all along, it was not until 1985/86 that he began to see how a program without vision could become an expert colorist.
 The resultant rule-based system became intractable by the end of 2005, when he replaced it by an algorithm, which AARON has been using ever since.

 1946-1948 Radar engineer in the Royal Air Force.